 Symbol Explanation

 Class II equipment

-~ AC voltage

-DC voltage
+=== DC voltage

+Indoor use only

 ♦- •• Polarity of output terminals

-Indoor use only

 VI Energy efficiency Marking

+\triangle Caution

+Ţ i Operator's manual

+RECYCLING

-RECYCLING This product bears the selective sorting symbol for Waste electrical and electronic equipment (WEEE).
+This product bears the selective sorting symbol for Waste electrical and electronic equipment (WEEE).
 This means that this product must be handled pursuant to European directive 2012/19/EU in order to be recycled or dismantled to minimize its impact on the environment.

 User has the choice to give his product to a competent recycling organization or to the retailer when he buys a new electrical or electronic equipment.